Well-posedness of a viscoelastic resistive force theory and applications to swimming: Applications and numerical results

 In Figure \ref{fig:BadSwim_BigDelta}b, snapshots of the location of the swimmer with $\mu=\delta=1$ at ten different points in time between $t=0$ and $t=2$ are plotted against the same points in time for the Newtonian swimmer. \\

-To test prediction (b), we fix $\delta=1/\omega$ and simulate the swimmer until $t=2$ using different values of $\mu$.
+For small $\delta\sim1/\omega$, things appear to be a bit more complicated than predicted.
+We fix $\delta=1/\omega$ and simulate the swimmer until $t=2$ using different values of $\mu$.
 We again calculate the swimmer's displacement between $t=1$ and $t=2$.
 When $\mu=1$, the displacement is $-0.019$, i.e. roughly the same as when $\delta=1$.
-However, when $\mu=2$, the swimmer's displacement is $+0.0062$, in particular, we do indeed find that the swimmer moves in the opposite direction (see Figure \ref{fig:BadSwim_SmallDelta}).
-This is the combination of $\mu$ and $\delta$ for which the $H_k$ terms in \eqref{eq:F1F2coeff_leading} cancel, reducing the leading order coefficient to $-Q_k$.
-The behavior of the swimmer becomes more complicated as $\mu$ increases: for $\mu=4$ and $\mu=8$, we observe a displacement of $-0.0030$ and $-0.0040$, respectively.
+However, when $\mu=2$, the swimmer's displacement is $+0.0062$, in particular, we find that the swimmer moves in the opposite direction (see Figure \ref{fig:BadSwim_SmallDelta}).
+The behavior of the swimmer subsequently becomes more complicated as $\mu$ increases: for $\mu=4$ and $\mu=8$, we observe a displacement of $-0.0030$ and $-0.0040$, respectively.
 The swimmer now moves in the same direction as for large $\delta$, but instead of losing speed as $\mu$ increases, it appears to gain a bit of speed.
 For $\mu=8$, the $\delta=1/\omega$ swimmer even swims a bit further than the $\delta=1$ swimmer.
-This may be due to the behavior of the coefficient $Q_k$ in \eqref{eq:F1F2coeff_leading}, which we consider in a bit more detail later. \\

-In summary, for the simple case of a preferred curvature \eqref{eq:kappa0} satisfying $F_1=F_2$, we already see a complex, non-monotonic response to varying $\delta$ and $\mu$.
-The Newtonian swimmer $\delta=0$ is by far the fastest.
-For $\delta\gtrsim1$, the swimmer's displacement decreases with increasing $\mu$.
-When $\delta=1/\omega$, for some values of $\mu$ the swimmer's displacement is in the opposite direction, and as $\mu$ increases, the swimmers's displacement does not monotonically decrease.
-Importantly, most of this behavior can be predicted from the swimming speed expression \eqref{est:swimspeed2}. \\
+This discrepancy from the prediction may be due to the already very small nature of displacements when $F_1=F_2$ in the preferred curvature \eqref{eq:kappa0} (indeed, these are the `bad swimmers' in the Newtonian setting \cite{RFTpaper}.
+It is possible that nonlinear effects or effects of additional terms in the full expression \eqref{eq:Wexpr} for $W_{2,\ell k}$ may be enough to alter the swimming behavior.\\

 We next consider the more complicated scenario of $F_1\neq F_2$ in the preferred curvature equation \eqref{eq:kappa0}.
-Now all terms are present in the swimming expression \eqref{est:swimspeed2}, and it is more difficult to make detailed predictions.
-However, we can still make some predictions for large $\delta\gtrsim1$ and test the behavior of small $\delta\sim1/\omega$ numerically. \\
+Now all terms are present in the swimming expression \eqref{est:swimspeed2}.
+To leading order in $\frac{1}{\lambda_k}$, the additional coefficients $W_{1,\ell k}$ of the swimming expression \eqref{est:swimspeed2} are given by